NikhilMukraj/spiking-neural-networks/README.md

   - Reward modulated lattice and reward modulated network (connecting graph has weights that are an enum, one is reward modulated and has a trace while the other is not), should have option to add non reward modulated lattices
   - Reward optimizer structure, takes in a reward modulated network and a reward function and a state structure and optimizes reward given the state structure, state structure encapsulates state of network (firing rate of readout for example) as well as a state representing something the network is interacting with, also needs a function that given parameters sets the state of network (for instance doing rate encoding on poisson lattice) based on the current state of the environment or the function the network is interacting with and trying to optimize
     - Maybe function optimized by rstdp contains a state within the closure that is mutated

-- **Use Rayon to thread calculations**
-  - Inputs should be calculated in parallel
-  - Could aggregate `HashMap<GraphPosition, WeightType>` when calculating weight changes from plasticity and then apply each change, calculation could then be threaded with rayon

 - Astrocytes